 • Non-HTTP protocols heavily used

-For modern development teams practicing DevOps and infrastructure as code, Locust offers the perfect blend of simplicity, power, and maintainability for load testing (as discussed in Artillery Performance Testing: Modern Load Testing with YAML Scenarios).
+For modern development teams practicing DevOps and infrastructure as code, Locust offers the perfect blend of simplicity, power, and maintainability for load testing.